Pedagogical documentation plays a crucial role in fostering meaningful and positive learning outcomes.

 Pedagogical Consultant | Storypark

-Amanda Higgins is a globally renowned Pedagogical Consultant at Storypark, based in New Zealand.
-With an extensive career spanning three decades, Amanda has held diverse roles within the early childhood education sector, including University Lecturer, Centre Manager, Head Teacher, Professional Development Trainer, and mentor.
-Her passion for environmental education and leveraging digital technologies to enhance children's engagement and learning is evident in her work.
-Amanda holds a Master of Education degree from Victoria University in Wellington, New Zealand, and actively contributes to the Wellington Chapter of OMEP New Zealand.
+As Storypark’s Lead Pedagogical Consultant, Amanda specialises in leveraging digital technologies, empowering educators, services, and organisations to harness the full potential of Storypark.
+With a career spanning three decades, Amanda has held diverse roles within the early childhood education sector, including University Lecturer, Centre Manager, Head Teacher, Professional Development Trainer, and mentor.
+She is passionate about environmental education and leveraging digital technologies to enhance children's engagement and learning.
+Amanda holds a Master of Education degree from Victoria University in Wellington, New Zealand, and contributes to The World Organisation for Early Childhood Education (OMEP) Wellington, New Zealand.